danfaeh/connectfour/README.md

 3. open index.html
 4. $$$

-html is in index.html
+ -html is in index.html
-app is in app.js
+ -app is in app.js
-css is in style.css
+ -css is in style.css

 Or visit the url [here!](http://exporter-tiger-32220.bitballoon.com/)

 ##Contributors

- 1. Ben
+ 1.Ben
- 2. Alex
+ 2.Alex
- 3. Ilias
+ 3.Ilias

  you guys helped alot, thank you.